Demand Letters Travel Fast

 No legislative change this session

 Florida's 2026 legislative session ended on March 13.
 No ADA-specific reform bill passed.
 The filing trend has climbed for four straight years (1,054, 1,350, 1,415, 1,627, 1,823).
 The litigation environment that produced the 2021-2025 increase remains intact.
+Accessibility barriers belong in the same Florida health and safety records set as incident and hazard logs.

 Log the hazard before it becomes a claim